davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 # Provisioning Certificates

-While, this document does not prescribe a specific configuration format or provisioning process, this section defines optional extensions to aid TLS applications using PEM {{!RFC7468}} or ACME {{!RFC8555}}.
+While this document does not prescribe a specific configuration format or provisioning process, this section defines optional extensions to aid TLS applications using PEM {{!RFC7468}} or ACME {{!RFC8555}}.

 ## Media Type